-Course Code: 8464 Contact: Mr J Delaney or Mrs R Haywood Exam/Controlled Assessment %: 100% Exam
+Course Code: 8464 Contact: Ms H Byrne and Ms Y Hussain Exam/Controlled Assessment %: 100% Exam

 All students must study Combined Science unless they take the option for Triple Science (see later in the booklet).
 Combined Science is worth two GCSEs and throughout the course you will study aspects of Biology, Chemistry and Physics.
 Details of these components cover the next three pages of this prospectus.